yaellevy/Capella/README.md

 Capella will calculate a fix from the DR information provided in Step 1 and the sights added to the Sight List.
 A fix can be calculated from just one sight and the provided DR information, however the algorithm needs at least 2 sights to provide a more accurate fix.
 Once two or more sights are present in the *Sight List* and a *Fix Time* and *Fix Date* has been provided in the *Step 1* field, hit the *Compute* button or press *CTRL-l*.
 Capella will calculate a running fix based on the DR and *Fix Time* information provided.
 The calculated results as well as a DR position for the requested *Fix Time* will appear highlighted at the bottom.

-The position calculation is provided by the robust Limited Memory-BFGS algorithm.
-This algorithm is robust with respect to erroneous DR information, and can effectively handle high altitude sights.
-Prudent navigation always requires the most accurate DR possible, however, the fitting algorithm is somewhat robust with respect to DR accuracy.
+A position is calculated using a Limited Memory-BFGS algorithm.
+The algorithm is robust with respect to erroneous DR information, and can effectively handle high altitude sights.
+Prudent navigation always requires the most accurate DR possible, however, the fitting algorithm is quite robust with respect to DR accuracy.

 *Example 1:*